caiden20000/BookingSystem/readme.md

 `/auth?id={id}&idType={idType}&page={page}&...(page specific parameters)`
 An example would be creating a new booking:
 `/auth? id=EMP1 & idType=employer & page=create & employerId=EMP1 & chefId=CH2`
 The problem with _this_ method of authorization is that links are not shareable.
 However, with the previous system, shared links would copy the identity of the source user.
 Sharing links is inherently a problem when identification is tied to the page contents.
 The only link in this system that should be shareable is the `/view` page, and at least with this authorization method, the copied link doesn't give the recipient unwanted access to identity-specific actions.

+OK so we're going with the latter: `/auth` entrypoint.
+Let's lay out what happens on each page if you visit it without cookies:
+- `/list`: Identity Missing Error
+- `/edit`: Identity Missing Error
+- `/save`: Identity Missing Error
+- `/create`: Identity Missing Error
+- `/view`: Valid without identity, but potential actions (reject, accept, edit, cancel) are absent.

+If you visit a page without the cookies, the error page should tell you to log in to their appropriate system first.
+We have to assume that any broken links are due to user behaviour.
+If all links in all systems are formatted correctly, then the only time a user should get the error IdentityMissingErrorPage is if they manually visited a page without going through the Employer or Chef system.

 ---